 I certainly would not put the volume up on this to try to create a picture-shaking event.
 All you will do is ruin the quality of the audio.
 In fact, if you run Audessy in your set up you might be surprised to find that Audyssey thinks your Subwoofer shouldn’t be as loud as you think it should be.

 I digress.
 What I’m saying is the bass in the SB-2000 is big enough to feel.
 It’s not over the top so if you want over the top, annoy your neighbors’ stuff, then you need to upgrade.

 I find the bass for movie special effects just perfect.
 It’s sonic, you can feel it but it doesn’t take over the soundtrack or create an artificial, inflated feeling to the bass.

 It keeps it right in the sweet spot for special effect soundtracks and it sits balanced with the other speakers in the home theatre arrangement.
 The SPL (Sound Pressure Level) is perfect for my relatively well-sized living room.

 It’s tight and impactful without being fluffy.
 There is nothing worse than bass or a subwoofer that sounds like it’s coming through cardboard; no clarity and no tightness.

-Your neighbours will appreciate it and your sound will be much better.
+Your neighbors will appreciate it and your sound will be much better.

 Bass performance for movie soundtracks

 For some context, I have to say historically I’ve never really liked the Sony sound signature in headphones or stereo.
-As a headphones audiophile I just feel the bass is sculpted and inflated unnaturally.
+As a headphones audiophile, I just feel the bass is sculpted and inflated unnaturally.
 This opinion might change as they grow but my point is I find so many audio manufacturers get the bass wrong.
 With the SVS SB-2000 that is not the case.
-Somehow SVS have managed to build a subwoofer that not only creates impact for special effects but also creates musical, mellifluous and melodious soundtracks…with tight punch.
+Somehow SVS has managed to build a subwoofer that not only creates impact for special effects but also creates musical, mellifluous, and melodious soundtracks…with a tight punch.